 For this example, consider a fastener that is turned clockwise to tighten and is turned counterclockwise to loosen.

 Which direction should the fastener be turned to establish "breakaway torque"?
 The direction in which the fastener was originally tightened.
 While most of those will be clockwise, there are fasteners that have left-handed threads, so they are tightened in the counter-clockwise direction.

-Remember that breakaway torque is that moment in time when the previously torqued fastener begins to move again.
+Remember that breakaway torque is that moment in time when the previously torqued (static) fastener begins to move again (dynamic torque).
 Once that movement happens, it cannot be created or captured again.